craigfrancis/framework/framework/0.1/doc/helpers/loading.md

 	// $loading->template_test();

+	$loading->check();
-	$loading->check(); // Will exit() with loading page if still running, return false if not running, or return the variables if there was a time-out.
+		// Will exit() with loading page if still running,
+		// return the variables if there was a time-out,
+		// or return false if not running.

 	if ($form->submitted()) {
 		if ($form->valid()) {